minprog/programmeren-ki/modules/review-1/index.md

     - [Formatting](/quality/aspects/formatting)
     - [Comments](/quality/aspects/comments)

 3. Then, you should sit next to your assigned partner.
 You will take turns as reviewer.
+Generally, one person talks, the other listens.

     -   Participant #1 gets access to participant #2's computer.

     -   Participant #2 will think aloud while trying to understand the code, and ask questions about what they do not understand.

-    -   Participant #2 should focus on listening and making notes, but may answer any questions.
+    -   Participant #2 focuses on listening and making notes, but may answer any questions.

     -   Participant #1 can also provide concrete advice if they feel that this is useful.
 Participant #2 freely decides what to do with this advice.

     -   When done (after about 10 minutes), switch roles.
+Do NOT do the reviews of each other's code at the same time.

 4. Finally, take 30--60 minutes or so to improve your programs by considering the feedback that you got in the review.
 Don't forget to re-read the explanations of the aspects once more.
 In addition, it is completely acceptable to improve your programs in other ways.